 Steps to Make Frozen Bubbles

 To make frozen bubbles you will need bubble solution and bubble wands.
 Sometimes in the winter, it’s difficult to find bubble solution in stores.
-If this is the case, you may wish to make homemade bubble solution.
+If this is the case, you may wish to make homemade bubble solution with glycerin, dish soap, and distilled water.

 Related: Winter Play Tips for Safety and Fun